 The FlexiNet[TM] safety enclosure system catches and cushions users from impact that may result from leaving the jumping surface.
 Vigorous, high-speed contact with the FlexiNet[TM] safety enclosure by persons approaching the recommended weight limit may result in tilting or tipping of the trampoline off its base.
+Springfree[TM] Trampoline recommends that active users at the upper end of the recommended weight range migrate to one of our family-sized products, which are the SF60E or the SF90E.

-For increased stability during use, especially for users approaching the 220 lb (100 kg) weight limit, we recommend that you use the supplied sandbags (described in the assembly instructions).
+For increased stability during use, especially for users approaching the 154 lb (70 kg) weight limit, we recommend that you use the supplied sandbags (described in assembly instructions).
 The sandbags also help keep the trampoline down in windy weather.